agenttools/issues/README.md

 - **Chalk**: Terminal styling
 - **Ora**: Spinners and progress indicators

+## For AI Agents

+This tool is designed to be used by both humans and AI agents.
+When using as an AI agent:

+1. **Quick Info**: Use `issues --tldr` to understand the tool
+2. **Agent Mode**: Use `issues agent` to start in a tmux session for programmatic interaction
+3. **Tmux Commands**: The tool provides the exact tmux commands needed to:
+   - Send keyboard input to the session
+   - Capture and read output from the session
+   - Clean up when done

+The agent mode creates an isolated tmux session where the interactive CLI runs, allowing full programmatic control.

 ## Development Roadmap

 - [ ] Add more granular error handling